-Why are balete trees treated with fear by folks in the Philippines?
+Why are Balete trees treated with fear by folks in the Philippines?
 How can this fear be harnessed to preserve or enhance the ecosystem and maintain its integrity?
 Read on to find out.

 The Balete Tree and Enchanted Beings

-In a tropical tree like the Philippines, the balete tree (Ficus sp.), is believed to be a favorite abode of supernatural beings.
+In a tropical tree like the Philippines, the Balete tree (Ficus sp.) is believed to be a favorite abode of supernatural beings.
 The tree is believed to be enchanted and inhabited by the so-called encantos or encantados, beings living in a different plane but who can appear to those they desire at will.

 People avoid the balete tree by any means possible, afraid that they would be placed under a spell of misfortune.
-Many folks testify that they contracted unexplained illnesses such as rashes that would not heal, beings that show themselves to them although unseen by others, monsters that frighten the wits out of them, among others of similar nature.
+Many folks testify they contracted unexplained illnesses such as rashes that would not heal, beings that show themselves to them although unseen by others, monsters that frighten the wits out of them, among others of a similar nature.

 The Significance of Balete Tree to the Environment